uk-gov-mirror/defra.ffc-demo-web/README.md

 It is much quicker to use the provided docker-compose file for development.
 At the moment the compose file only contains the mine-support code and a Redis image, not stubs or images for other required services.

 The docker-compose file can be launched via `./bin/start-compose`.
-This will start a nodemon session watching for changes in `.js` and `njk` files.
+This will create the required `mine-support` network before starting the service with nodemon to watch for changes in `.js` and `njk` files.
+The script will then attach to the running service, tailing its logs and allowing the service to be brought down by pressing `Ctrl + C`.

 For the volume mounts to work correct via WSL the application needs to be run from `/c/...` rather than `/mnt/c/..`.
 You may need to create a directory at `/c` then mount it via `sudo mount --bind /mnt/c /c` to be able to change to `/c/..`